Hypernode/hypernode-magerun/README.md

 This tool is a crowdsourced initiative: it will report the latest version of any module as seen in the wild.
 This does not necessarily mean a newer version is publicly available, just that it exists.

-As of Feb 2016, it contains version information from about 500 installations.
+As of Feb 2016, it contains version information of over 500 installations.

 ### Determine required patches ###

-        n98-magerun sys:info:patches
+        n98-magerun hypernode:patches:list

 ![n98-magerun sys:info:patches](https://cloud.githubusercontent.com/assets/431360/12973660/3d77a648-d0ae-11e5-8a74-ddefb0e90d81.png)

 John Knowles maintains an [excellent spreadsheet](https://docs.google.com/spreadsheets/d/1MTbU9Bq130zrrsJwLIB9d8qnGfYZnkm4jBlfNaBF19M/pubhtml?widget=true) which links Magento versions with required patches.

 Running this command will show you which patches you need for the current Magento version and which are already installed.
+Note that if a patch is installed and not listed in the `app/etc/applied.patches.list` a false positive may be the result.

+### Get a (system).log analyses of the most frequent lines ###

+	n98-magerun hypernode:log-analyses

+Quickly reference the most common lines in the log file ordered by frequency.

+### Generate a boilerplate for Nginx http.magerunmaps ###

+	n98-magerun hypernode:maps-generate

+Outputs or saves a http.magerunmaps boilerplate containing your store setup for Nginx.
+Refer to the [Hypernode Nginx documentation.](https://support.hypernode.com/knowledgebase/how-to-use-nginx/)

+### Varnish config ###

+	n98-magerun hypernode:varnish:config-save

+Fetches the VCL configuration from turpentine and applies it.
+Make sure [turpentine is installed and configured](https://support.hypernode.com/knowledgebase/varnish-on-hypernode/) correctly.

+### Flush all URL's in Varnish cache ###

+	n98-magerun hypernode:varnish:flush

+Flush all URL's that were cached by varnish.

+### Performance reporting ###

+	n98-magerun hypernode:performance

+By default this command loads Magento's sitemap collection from which you can choose what sitemaps you want to crawl.
+If the store URL does not match the URL's in the sitemap you will be prompted several options (compare, replace, continue).
+For instance the old and new URL can be compared in a performance report.
+Additionally a sitemap can be loaded by specifying a path or URL.

 Credits due where credits due
 --------